sasidhar-kuchibhotla/Power-BI-Projects/README.md

 ##PowerBI

-This is where I keep all my PowerBI works and learnings.
+This is where I keep all my PowerBI works, learnings and Dashboards that I prepare.
+(Will add all the necessary Files/Dashboards gradually)

+- Sales Dashboard